Do You Always Carry Out Return To Work Interviews?

-The objective is to establish the reason for the absence, identify if there is an undisclosed root cause, update the employee on anything that may have changed whilst they were absent and ensure that they are fully supported now that they are back to work.
+The objective of a Return To Work Interview is four-fold.
+These discussions will establish the reason for the absence, identify if there is an undisclosed root cause, update the employee on anything that may have changed while they were absent and ensure that they are fully supported now that they are back to work.

 For example, you might discover that an employee has been off sick with a migraine, but as a result of the interview, that they are struggling with caring responsibilities or are being bullied in the workplace.

 Now that you know the root cause, you are in a position to take the appropriate next steps.

 As an employer, you have a duty of care to your staff.
 To ALL of your staff.